Inflectra/spira-documentation/docs/Spira-User-Manual/User-Product-Management.md

 ### Instant Messenger

-The Spira instant messenger is available in both SpiraPlan® and SpiraPlan® and allows you to send short messages instantaneously to other users in the system.
+The Spira instant messenger is available in both SpiraTeam® and SpiraPlan® and allows you to send short messages instantaneously to other users in the system.
 You can see the status of other users by looking for the small green circle next to the list of users in the 'My